kentendo/browserify/readme.markdown

   --extension=EXTENSION

-    Consider files with specified EXTENSION as modules, this option can used multiple times.
+    Consider files with specified EXTENSION as modules, this option can be used multiple times.

   --global-transform=MODULE, -g MODULE